 In addition to strengthening ties with all alumni, this year the COEAA’s activities include an on-going partnership with the COE to sponsor the Teacher Academy Summer Camp for DOE high school students interested in teaching and to pilot a mentorship program for DOE middle school students.
 These projects are being implemented to recruit local students in our public schools to pursue teaching as a career.

-We would like to extend an invitation to all alumni of the COE to join us.
-May I encourage you to work with us on our journey to achieve the COEAA's goals and to strengthen the ties among alumni, the COE, the education community, and UHAA.
+All the COEAA’s new and on-going projects, however, require volunteers and funding.
+Consequently, we welcome all COE alumni to join us in our endeavors through volunteerism and any monetary donations.
+May we encourage you to work with us on our journey to achieve the COEAA's goals and objectives and to strengthen the ties among alumni, the COE, DOE, the education community, UHAA, and UHFAR.
 Together, as a team, we can make a difference!

 Mahalo nui loa,

 To catch up on some of our recent activity, visit our photo album on the College of Education Facebook page.